-Haw Par Villa: great and amusing for the adults, slightly more traumatising for the children.
-We take a hike in this oddball of a place.
+Haw Par Villa: great and amusing for the adults, slightly scary for young children.
+We take a hike in this oddball place.

-The villa was originally built in 1937 on the sprawling grounds of a magnificent villa by the sea by entrepreneur and philanthropist Aw Boon Haw (whose name means ‘Gentle Tiger’).
-He’s perhaps best known for introducing the topical ointment Tiger Balm to the world, for his younger brother, Aw Boon Par (‘Gentle Leopard’).
+The villa was originally built in 1937 on the sprawling grounds of a magnificent villa next to the sea by entrepreneur and philanthropist Aw Boon Haw (whose name means ‘Gentle Tiger’).
+He’s best known for introducing the topical ointment Tiger Balm to the world for his younger brother, Aw Boon Par (‘Gentle Leopard’).
 After the death of his younger brother, Boon Haw demolished the villa.
 Their names are the first you’ll see when you walk in the gates of the park – flanked with statues of a tiger and leopard.

 The version we see today is a deviated version of the original garden.
-After demolishing the house the whole site was eventually passed on to the Singapore Tourism Board, which expanded the park, added rides and made it a ticketed attraction for the first time.
-But interest for the place decreased and the tourists waned and once again it fell to disrepair.
+After demolishing the house, the whole site was eventually passed on to the Singapore Tourism Board, which expanded the park, added rides and made it a ticketed attraction for the first time.
+But interest in the place decreased and tourists waned.
+Once again, it fell to disrepair.

 Even after the makeover, there are still remnants of the old grounds, which are fenced and out of bounds for visitors.
 With an MRT station of its own next to it, the park still pulls its share of tourists and curious sorts today.

-If you find yourself at this park, it’s probably because of things you’ve heard and pictures you might have seen of the terrifying, yet campy 10 Courts of Hell.
-Got a unruly and undisciplined child you need to scare?
-That gentle reading of Dante’s Inferno won’t do.
-Well known for being the place many Singaporean children got dragged to to scare them out of being naughty and even thinking of doing something naughty, the 10 Courts of Hell exhibit is its main attraction.
+If you find yourself at this park, it’s probably because of things you’ve heard and pictures you might have seen of the terrifying yet campy Hell’s Museum.
+Recently revamped with an air-conditioned area displaying the world’s religions, the museum is ticketed.
+Well known for being the place many Singaporean children got dragged to in hopes of scaring them out of being naughty, the Ten Courts of Hell exhibit is its main attraction.
 Even our Honeycombers team has a fair share of childhood memories.

 “I was brought here by my aunt as a punishment.
 So imagine walking through the Gates of Hell as a kid whose only crime was being hella cute with a hint of mischievousness.
 Needless to say, it was a unique way of learning a lesson (or two).”

 “My family’s idea of a family day out was… Haw Par Villa.
-I was five when I first visited Haw Par Villa – there were entry fees and all!
+I was five when I first visited Haw Par Villa.
 As a kid, I couldn’t really register what Haw Par Villa was and felt very confused at the giant statues and how weird they were and all the things happening in the Courts of Hell.
 It wasn’t fear, just a lot of confusion for me!”

 “It’s been 20 years since I went to Haw Par Villa and I remember how meh I was about the Courts of Hell and everything else in the park.
 I mean, I get why some parents might use it as an opportunity to discipline a kid but it really is such a strange park…”